Mirabis/gomu/README.md

 ```sh
 go get github.com/mirabis/gomu
 ```
+or download a binary from the Releases page.

 ## Usage
 The most basic usage is to simply pipe a list of e-mail addresses into the tool, for example: